TrevorTheAmazing/CustomList/README.md

 DONE - (10 points): As a developer, I want to use C# best practices, SOLID design principles, and good naming conventions on the project.
 DONE - (10 points): As a developer, I want the ability to remove an object from an instance of my custom-built list class by imitating the C# Remove() method.
 DONE - (10 points): As a developer, I want to be able to override the ToString method that converts the contents of the custom list to a string.
+DONE - (10 points): As a developer, I want the custom list class to be iterable.
 DONE - (10 points): As a developer, I want to create a C# indexer so that I can make the objects in my list accessible via index.
 I want to properly ensure that a user cannot access an out-of-bounds index?
 DONE - (10 points): As a developer, I want to be able to overload the + operator, so that I can add two instances of the custom list class together.